rachyandco/wormhole-web-nym/README.md

 ### Send a file to the CLI receiver

 1. Open the web app → **Send a file** tab
-2. Select your file → **Start transfer**
+2. Select your file → **Nym it (Start transfer)**
-3. The app generates a wormhole code — copy and share it
+3. The app generates a wormhole code.
+Share it via:
+   - **Copy code** / **Copy link** (paste into any chat)
+   - **Share…** (mobile native share sheet, when available)
+   - The QR code (in-person hand-off — receiver scans on another device)
 4. CLI side runs: `wormhole-nym receive calm-fork-road:8yGFbT5ksq…`
-5. Keep the page open until the progress bar reaches 100% and the receiver confirms
+5. Keep the page open and visible until the progress bar reaches 100% and the receiver confirms.
+On mobile, the app holds a screen Wake Lock while a transfer is active and re-checks the Nym connection on resume, but switching away from the browser may still interrupt the transfer.

 ### Web-to-web